-Well, if I’m going to kick off another prolonged period of trying to review everything that comes to me through Netflix (minus TV shows — I’m up for watching every episode of Cleopatra 2525, but not for writing about them all), this seems like a fine way to kick things off.
-At the same time, it’s difficult to grapple with actually getting one’s head around a movie of this nature, which seems to have been made under the premise that if you took the combined gaudiness and sparkle of Saturday Night Fever, Xanadu, and that movie where Jeff Goldblum runs the disco and Marv “the Leatherman” Gomez dances in the parking lot, then all that would be missing was, you know, an extra little dash of sparkle and over-the-top camp value.
-And kungfu fights.
+It’s difficult to get your head around a movie of this nature, which seems to have been made under the premise that if you took the combined gaudiness and sparkle of Saturday Night Fever, Xanadu, and that movie where Jeff Goldblum runs the disco and Marv “the Leatherman” Gomez dances in the parking lot, then all that would be missing was, you know, an extra little dash of sparkle and over-the-top camp value.
+And kung fu fights.
 Leave it to Bollywood to not only make a tacky, eye-searing, completely delirious disco film, but to feel like they need to jack it up on steroids, complete with the overwrought melodrama and breakneck shifting of genres that one comes to expect from a Bollywood production.
+And it’s awesome.

 Our action begins back in olden times (the 1960s, I assume).
 Actually, no, scratch that.
 Our action begins with the opening credits, which are sort of like looking at Christmas lights through translucent Christmas ornaments.
 The theme song isn’t so much a disco song as it is something you might find preprogrammed into a Casio keyboard — and why it is always a Casio keyboard?
 Anyway, whoever composed this song leans pretty heavily on the “Fill” button.
 Ahh, if only keyboards at Radio Shack really did come with one of the preprogrammed beats being “Bollywood Extravaganza.”